AI-in-Hand/platform/backend/README.md

 4. Set up the necessary environment variables (see .env.testing, rename it to .env):

-- `GOOGLE_CREDENTIALS`: Contents of the Google service account JSON file (in one line).
+- `GOOGLE_CREDENTIALS`: Contents of the Google service account JSON file (in one line, the command to get it is `cat service-account.json | jq -c .`)
 - `ENCRYPTION_KEY`: A key for encrypting and decrypting sensitive data.
 See `test_encryption_service.py` for key generation.

 5. Run the application: